mattberjon/auditory-motion-perception/filehne.rst

 :math:`1^\circ` or larger (:cite:`Saberi1990,Chandler1992,Strybel1992`).
 One
-limitation of this technique is related to the physical distance between the speakers and corresponds to the parameter :math:`w` of the equation :numref:`eq-gaussian-gains`.
+limitation of this technique is related to the physical distance between the speakers and corresponds to the parameter :math:`w` of the equation :eq:`eq-gaussian-gains`.
 The parameter :math:`w` can't be lower than the minimum distance between two loudspeakers.
 In this particular case, the motion will not be smooth anymore but will jump from one speaker to another.
 Another limitation is the computer's processor.
 Because the experiment has a real time